gvannest/rainfall/level7/walkthrough.md

     - interesting things :
         * 2 calls to strcpy, which we know is vulnerable to buffer overflow
         * 4 calls to malloc : 1st located on the stack at `esp+0x1c`; the 4 bytes memory location this pointer points to is then set to **0x1**, and the next memory location is set to the result of another malloc of 8 bytes.
 This seems like a struct allocation of memory.
-The third call to malloc is located on the stack at **esp+0x18** with the same kind of structure (but the first 4 bytes memory location is set to **0x2**)
+The third call to malloc is located on the stack at **esp+0x18** with the same kind of structure (but the first 4 bytes memory location is set to **0x2**) => structure-like memory composition
         * There is a `fopen` call with arguments `/home/user/level8/.pass` and `r` : it opens the file we want and returns a stream to this file in $eax!
-        * Then fgets is called with arguments : a global pointer whose value is **0x8049960** => **The same one which is printed in the m() function!**, 0x44 bytes to be filled into this buffer, and the resulting fd of teh `fopen` function call! => so the program opens the file we want, fgets read data from this file (i.e. the flag) and stores it in a buffer at memory location **0x8049960**.
+        * Then fgets is called with arguments : a global pointer whose value is **0x8049960** => **The same one which is printed in the m() function!**, 0x44 bytes to be filled into this buffer, and the resulting fd of the `fopen` function call! => so the program opens the file we want, fgets read data from this file (i.e. the flag) and stores it in a buffer at memory location **0x8049960**.
 Then it calls the puts function on a random string.

     - What we have to do : call the `m()` function after `fgets` so that it will print out the buffer where the content of the `.pass` file will be located.
 We have to call it instead of `puts`